ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 The picture below shows the outerline dimension of the keyboard
 <img src="https://github.com/ZitaoTech/BB9900-USB_BLE_Keyboard/blob/main/Pics/outerline_dimension.png" width = "700" height = "500" alt="BLE VERSION CHECK" align=center />
 Thickness of the keyboard: 13.1mm
+## Weight
+Without the battery the weight of the keyboard is 41.3 g.
+With the battery the weight of the keyboard is 60.7 g.
 ## How to correctly assemble the battery
 First, remove the battery cover like this:
 <img src="https://github.com/ZitaoTech/BB9900-USB_BLE_Keyboard/blob/main/Pics/battery_remove.png" width = "300" height = "320" alt="BLE VERSION CHECK" align=center />